moondly/foglab/README.md

 * folder `examples/` mapped to: `/opt/foglab/examples`
 * folder `test/` mapped to: `/opt/foglab/test`

-During image build, the content of the directories are copied to the respective folders inside the image.
+During the image build, the content of the directories are copied to the respective folders inside the image.